A New Day (The Wire): School

-Later, Namond questions Michael about his reckless behavior both in removing his mask in front of Walker and getting involved in the fight.
+Later, Namond questions Michael about his reckless behavior, both in removing his mask in front of Walker and getting involved in the fight.
 Michael refuses to apologize for either action.
-The next morning Namond considers cutting his distinctive hair.
-Namond decides that he is still not ready, but is verbally threatened by his mother to cut his hair to make himself less identifiable to police.
-He instead elects to achieve the same effect by braiding his hair.
-He questions Kenard about the appropriateness of his new braided hair style as they work on the corner.
+The next morning, Namond considers cutting his distinctive hair.
+He decides that he is still not ready, but is verbally threatened by his mother to cut his hair to make himself less identifiable to the police.
+He instead decides to achieve the same effect by braiding his hair.
+He questions Kenard about the appropriateness of his new braided hairstyle as they work on the corner.
 Namond is approached by Michael's mother for a handout, claiming that it is for a friend.
-He accepts her story, and is admonished by Kenard.
+He accepts her story and is reprimanded by Kenard.

 Prez visits Sergeant Carver and accuses him of betraying his trust by endangering Randy.
 Carver tells Prez that he will have a plainclothes unit assigned to guard Randy's home and promises to find out how Randy was exposed.

-Assistant Principal Donnelly hosts a meeting with five eighth grade students, including Dukie and Monell, and announces that they are moving on to the ninth grade and high school at the end of the marking period.
+Assistant Principal Donnelly hosts a meeting with five eighth-grade students, including Dukie and Monell, and announces that they are moving on to the ninth grade and high school at the end of the marking period.
 Dukie is dejected at the news.
 When the students leave, Donnelly meets with Colvin to tell him that the board has called an end to the special class program.

-Colvin, Parenti and Donnelly meet with Miss Sheperdson and her supervisor at the school board.
+Colvin, Parenti, and Donnelly meet with Miss Sheperdson and her supervisor at the school board.
 They make the case for the program, but are told that the school system is under too much scrutiny at the moment.
-The school board advises that they will only continue with the program with approval from City Hall.
+The school board advises that they will only continue the program with approval from City Hall.

 Omar

 Omar and Renaldo are following Slim Charles.
-Renaldo questions the logic of waiting at the same place where they lost Slim before and Omar reassures Renaldo that if Slim does not return they will start again tomorrow by following him from his home.
+Renaldo questions the logic of waiting at the same place where they lost Slim before.
+Omar reassures Renaldo that if Slim does not return, they will start again tomorrow by following him from his home.
 Omar is proven right when Slim drives past in his SUV.
 They tail him to a meeting with Proposition Joe.
 Omar is astounded that Slim is linked with both Marlo and Prop Joe.
 Omar follows Proposition Joe to a meeting of the New Day Co-Op.
 He notices Fatface Rick and Marlo arriving and speculates that the Baltimore drug dealers have put all their eggs in one basket.

-Omar visits Proposition Joe at his electrical repair store with weapons drawn.
-He finds him meeting with Cheese and Slim Charles.
+With weapons drawn, Omar visits Proposition Joe at his electrical repair store.
+He finds Joe meeting with Cheese and Slim Charles.
 Omar accuses Joe of lying to him about the card game.
-He enlists Joe's help in stealing from Marlo and threatens to inform Marlo of his involvement in the card game robbery if he attempts to double cross him.
+He enlists Joe's help in stealing from Marlo and threatens to inform Marlo of his involvement in the card game robbery if he attempts to double-cross him.
 When they leave the store, Renaldo asks Omar if he trusts Joe.
 Omar tells him that he trusts Prop Joe's fear.
 They follow Cheese when he leaves the store.